microsoftgraph/graphql-demo/README.md

 # MSGraphQL (DEMO)
 ## What is this?
 This is a *demo* that enables basic querying of the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) using [GraphQL query syntax](http://graphql.org/learn/queries/).
-GraphQL enables clients to request exactly the resources and properties that they need instead of making REST requests for each resource, combining and filtering the responses.
-This tooling makes this possible for Microsoft Graph by using OData $metadata CSDL as input and parsing for relationships.
-Few assumptions are made that are Graph-specific so this can likely be applied to a generic OData $metadata doc and produce reasonable output.
+GraphQL enables clients to request exactly the resources and properties that they need instead of making REST requests for each resource and consolidating the responses.
+This demo parses the Microsoft Graph API OData $metadata document and generates an OData frontend based on the relationships described.

 To get a sense, of what's possible I can query the following and get the expected result:
 ```graphql